Things will be getting busy very soon.

 Thick bramble bushes still surround every landing site.
 Nature’s safety net.
 Under one was a absolutely battered parsniphead.
 All its limbs were green and spongy.
 A mouldy mouth still moved amongst the spikes and berries.
 The smallest tap took it out.

-I am writing this at the bottom of the mountain, sitting in the grain cart with a duvet and pillow on the seat for a bed.
+I am writing this at the bottom of the mountain, sitting in the fern cart with a duvet and pillow on the seat for a bed.
 The sun is setting.
 A few more weeks, and the crowds will be here.
 For now I am going to enjoy the silence.